 Ethical questions like this require value judgments in order to be answered.
 The business world is rife with these sorts of dilemmas, which only humans equipped by philosophy, morality, and their own consciences can address.
 Your business education should support the development of ethical reasoning so you are prepared to fill the gaps that no machine could fill.

-With these trends in mind, where will you go in 2020 as you prepare for your business education?
+With these trends in mind, where will you go as you prepare for your business education?
 Whether you’re planning for your first degree, completing a degree, or going for a master’s degree, we’ve got you covered.